pramodsankarl/angular-rename-directive/README.md

   `angular.module('myApp', [..., psl.renameDirectiveUtil]);`

-3) Set up a config block in your module and inject `renameDirectiveProvider`
+3) Set up a config block in your module and inject `renameDirectiveProvider`.
+Inside the config block invoke the provider's `setConfig` method with target directive configuration.
+You can specify multiple directives as well in the config as config is a javascript object in which key is the source directive you want to rename and its value as the new name for the directive.

 ```
 angular.module('myApp').config(['renameDirectiveProvider',function(renameDirectiveProvider){